mrj-blog/mrj-blog.github.io/_posts/projects/2021-01-01-become-a-day-trader.markdown

 ![Screenshot](https://www.viverepesaro.it/upload/2019_11/530994_CfakepathTrading.jpg)

 In the end of 2020, I started to study the market and investment.
-At first I read anything about forex, crypto currency and stock market on Internt.
+At first I read anything about forex, crypto currency and stock market on Internet.
 Next step, I decided to buy a good course and probably was one of the best things I ever bought.
 I bought an adventure with an awesome coach and a good community.
 I studied very hard and I tried with months of paper trading, finally I will start with real broker.